Yvette Herrell1

 Political positions

-During her campaign for the 2nd district in 2020, Herrell positioned herself as an ally of President Donald Trump.[45]
-After Joe Biden won the 2020 presidential election and Trump refused to concede while making baseless claims of fraud, Herrell objected to the certification of Arizona’s and Pennsylvania’s electoral votes in Congress.[46]
+During her campaign for the 2nd district in 2020, Herrell was endorsed by President Donald Trump.[48]
+After Joe Biden won the 2020 presidential election and Trump refused to concede while making baseless claims of fraud, Herrell objected to the certification of Arizona’s and Pennsylvania’s electoral votes in Congress.[49]

-Herrell opposes abortion.[49]
+Herrell opposes abortion.[52]
 She supported the 2022 Supreme Court decision that overturned Roe v.
-Wade..[50]
-She co-sponsored the Life at Conception Act in 2021, which defined “human being” as “all stages of life, including the moment of fertilization” and made no exceptions for in vitro fertilization (IVF).[50]
-In 2020, she said “I wish we could have eliminated all abortion in the state.”[50]
-While a member of the New Mexico House of Representatives in 2015, Herrell sponsored a bill that banned late-term abortion with exceptions for instances of sexual abuse, rape, or incest.[51]
-By 2024, Herrell had removed all references to abortion from her website while her campaign said she supports IVF and that abortion laws should be left to states.[50]
+Wade.[53]
+She co-sponsored the Life at Conception Act in 2021, which defined “human being” as “all stages of life, including the moment of fertilization” and made no exceptions for in vitro fertilization (IVF).[53]
+In 2020, she said “I wish we could have eliminated all abortion in the state.”[53]
+While a member of the New Mexico House of Representatives in 2015, Herrell sponsored a bill that banned late-term abortion with exceptions for instances of sexual abuse, rape, or incest.[54]
+In 2024, Herrell said she opposed a national abortion ban and believes abortion laws should be left to the states.[55]
+She said “I have always and will continue to fully support protecting access to fertility treatments like IVF.”[56]

 Herrell has said that she supports legislation that improves water rights, private property rights, and the management of public lands.[58]